Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

 - It is important to avoid becoming dehydrated while you are using Zometa.
 Check with your doctor for instructions.

 - Zometa may cause jawbone problems in some patients.
-The risk may be greater if you have cancer, poor dental hygiene, ill-fitting dentures, or are using certain medicines (eg, chemotherapy, corticosteroids).
-These problems have been often associated with dental procedures.
-Talk to your doctor about an appropriate dental exam before you begin using Zometa.
+Your risk may be greater the longer you take Zometa or if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infections).
+Your risk may also be greater if you have certain dental procedures or you use certain medicines or therapies (eg, chemotherapy, corticosteroids, radiation).
+Talk to your doctor about having a dental exam before you start to use Zometa.
 Ask your doctor any questions you may have about dental treatment while you use Zometa.

 - Proper dental care is important while you are using Zometa.
 Brush and floss your teeth and visit the dentist regularly.